richardschoen/ibmibashscripts/README.md

 Sample bash/PASE command line sequence to copy from source file to IFS location: cd /gitrepos/QGPL/QCLSRC cpysrctoifs.sh SAMPLE.CLP

+Note: Once your current directory is set to the appropriate directory in the terminal (via cd /dirpath) you don't need to use the cd operation again until you want to change to another source directory in the IFS.
 ```

 ## cpyifstosrc.sh - Copy IFS File to Source Member in Library